 How do you cook rice?

-I always cook rice in a rice cooker.
+I always cook rice in a rice cooker (you can read all about rice in this post).
 But Riceland showed me a simple way to cook rice.
 There are 2 easy methods to cook rice:

 Why Riceland Foods.